ChubV/oop-di/README.md

 Check `examples/` folder for more info:

-- `01-simple.py` - shows the basics: how to define services and how to inject the services somewhere.
+- `s1_simple.py` - shows the basics: how to define services and how to inject the services somewhere.
-- `02-extensions.py` - how to split the definitions between modules.
+- `s2_extensions.py` - how to split the definitions between modules.
-- `03-tags.py` - how to use tags to group services.
+- `s3_tags.py` - how to use tags to group services.
+- `s4_json.py` - JsonExtension usage example.